An April March

 An April March was a Canadian alternative rock band formed in Kitchener, Ontario, in 1989.
 The band's last incarnation consisted of singer/guitarist Danella Hocevar, guitarist Chris Perry and drummer Michael Klüg.
 The band "An April March" is not to be confused with April March, or Russian and French bands called by similar names.

 History

 The band members met in 1989 in Kitchener, Ontario, called themselves The Whittingtons and self-released a demo cassette.
-After Hocevar and Perry moved to Toronto, the band changed its name to An April March and began recording and performing in Toronto at venues such as the Horseshoe Tavern.
+After Hocevar and Perry moved to Toronto, the band changed its name to An April March and began recording and performing in Toronto.
 Their stylistic influences include dream pop, shoegazing, ethereal and ambient.
-The earliest lineup under the new name was Hocevar and Perry, with Bob Lembke on bass and Joel Walsh on drums.
-Some recordings and performances also included Ian Ring (later of The Dervishes) on saxophone, who played with the band for about a year.
+The earliest lineup under the new name was Hocevar and Perry, with Bob Lambke on bass and Joel Walsh on drums.

 An April March independently produced two EPs: Memory Gardens (1990), and Scarlett Bliss (1991).
 Also in 1991, they contributed the song, "Jade", to the A Giant Leap Of Faith Volume Two compilation album released on vinyl and produced by University of Waterloo's CKMS-FM station manager Bill Wharrie.